Thinking about suicide? 9-8-8 is here to help. Call or text 9-8-8 toll-free, anytime. English and French.

 Core Training

-This course focuses on harnessing our “lived experience” and the qualities and strengths of wisdom, resilience, knowledge, and hope as tools to support our Community Members in their unique and individual “journeys” towards improved mental wellness.
+1. The School of Peer Support: Focuses on harnessing our “lived experience” and the qualities and strengths of wisdom, resilience, knowledge, and hope as tools to support our Community Members in their unique and individual “journeys” towards improved mental wellness.

 Participant Information